mrazomej/bayesian_fitness/README.md

 instantiate
 ```
 This should install all the necessary packages and the dependencies listed in
-the `Project.toml` file.
+the `Project.toml` file, generating a `Manifest.toml` file that lists all
+sub-dependencies and their corresponding version.

 ## Optional setup to match package import

-Throughout this repository, there are two commands utilized when importing the
+Throughout this repository, every script assumes that the working environment is
-packages for each script or `Jupyter` notebook:

-- `git_root()`: Function to find the root environment of a particular Git
-  repository.

-- `load_pkg(pkg)`: Function to find the home directory of a `GitHub` repository
-to load the package for that particular project.
+defined by the provided `Project.toml` and the automatically generated
+`Manifest.toml` once `BayesFitUtils` has been installed.
+We use a set of custom
+functions to ensure this environment is automatically activated.
+These functions

-These functions are part of the `~/.julia/config/startup.jl` file.
-To add these
+are part of the `~/.julia/config/startup.jl` file.
+To add these functions to
-functions to your main Julia installation, follow the instructions in the
+your main Julia installation, follow the instructions in the `README.md` file in
-`README.md` file in the `miscellaneous/` directory.
+the `miscellaneous/` directory.

 Alternatively, you can manually activate the environment before running any
-script within this repository by following steps 3 and 4 from before and
+script within this repository by following steps 3 and 4 from before.
-commenting the line `@load_pkg BayesFitUtils` within the script.
 This is
 obviously tedious and annoying, so we highly encourage you to use the
 `startup.jl` file provided to avoid these unnecessary steps.